wso2/platform-scenarios/financial-solutions/tpp-as-aisp/README.md

 Both these can be invoked from the TPP API Store which can be accessed by https://api.tpp.com/store (i.e AccountInformationAPI - 1.0.0).

-**Note:** You will have to generate a new access token for the AISP_APP before invoking the APIs
+**Note:** You can use the token generated in the login flow (displayed in User Info page) to invoke the APIs

 ### Sample values to be used in API Calls